 PTA is a volunteer organization.
 Each year, PTAs have the opportunity to recognize and thank their volunteers through individual awards.
 The culmination of these awards is the Everett PTSA Council Awards Celebration.
 The Timeline and Tips document (link below) is a suggested timeline that will assist your PTA in organizing the nomination process, presentation and celebration of your Golden Acorns, Outstanding Educators, Outstanding Advocates, Outstanding Student Advocates and Honorary Life Membership recipients.
 Please keep in mind deadlines for nominations, ordering awards, and presentations.
-The Everett PTSA Council looks forward to celebrating your volunteers at the annual Awards Celebration on May 21, 2020.
+The Everett PTSA Council looks forward to celebrating your volunteers at the annual Awards Celebration in May, 2023.

 COUNCIL INDIVIDUAL AWARD NOMINATIONS ClickHERE for the printed Nomination Form